-On Tuesday I hung out in Zagreb’s backstreets – fun!
+On Tuesday, I explored Zagreb’s backstreets – fun!
 First stop was the Dolac district where I enjoyed a cappuccino and discovered the open-air food market – called “the belly of Zagreb”.

 The backdrop to Dolac Market is St. Mary’s Church built in the 18th century.
 On the other side of the market there’s a square filled with fragrant flower stalls.

 “A mischievous looking statue of Petrica Kerempuh stands in the midst of the flowers… Petrica Kerempuh is a Croatian plebeian prophet rascal and cynical commentator on contemporary events – a sort of predecessor to modern-day stand-up comedians.”

-I continued to Tkalčićeva (tkal-chee-tseva) Street built along the course of the former Medveščak Creek, a Croatian landmark.
-Medveščak Creek was the location for most of Zagreb’s watermills.
-In the 18th century it was an industrial site used to produce cloth, soap, paper, and liqueurs.
+I continued to Tkalčićeva (tkal-chee-tseva) Street built along the course of the former Medveščak Creek, a Croatian landmark and the location for most of Zagreb’s watermills.
+During the 18th century it was an industrial site used to produce cloth, soap, paper, and liqueurs.

 “Medveščak Creek was the traditional boundary between the settlements of Kaptol and Gradec.
-Everything to the east of the creek belonged to the church-controlled Kaptol.
+Property to the east of the creek belonged to the church-controlled Kaptol.
 The west side belonged to the secular Gradec.”

-Tkalčićeva Street is famous for its colorful architecture and interesting residents.
+Tkalčićeva Street is famous for colorful architecture and interesting residents.
 Near the beginning of the street there’s a bronze statue of novelist and equal rights advocate Marija Jurić – the first female journalist in Croatia.
-Her pen name is Zagorka and her novels which intertwine love stories and historical themes are popular in Croatia.
-“The Witch of Gric” is one of her most popular writings.
+Her pen name is Zagorka.
+Jurić’s popular novels intertwine love stories and historical themes.
+“The Witch of Gric” is one of her most beloved writings.

-North of Tkalčićeva Street the Glyptotheque museum houses contemporary art and design exhibitions and plaster copies of famous sculptures.
-It was a leather tannery before the Croatian Academy of Arts and Sciences converted it into a museum.
+North of Tkalčićeva Street the Glyptotheque Museum houses contemporary art and design exhibitions and plaster copies of famous sculptures.
+It was a leather tannery before the Croatian Academy of Arts and Sciences converted it.